Backlash (2000): Storylines

 The event featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers were portrayed as either heels or faces as they followed a series of events which built tension, culminating in a wrestling match or series of matches.

 After Vince McMahon betrayed The Rock at WrestleMania, Vince joined forces with Triple H, Stephanie McMahon-Helmsley, Shane McMahon, and D-Generation X to fully complete the formation of the heel faction, the McMahon-Helmsley Regime.
 The Regime's new objectives primarily revolved around keeping Triple H as WWF Champion through dirty tactics of interfering in matches, and ambushing dissenters at inopportune times.
 On the April 10th, 2000 episode of Raw Is War, The Rock won the right to face Triple H for the WWF Championship at Backlash, but the Regime made stipulations to the title match that would give Triple H a full advantage: Vince and Stephanie would be allowed to be ringside for the match, and Shane was named the referee for the match.

-In addition to The Rock, another noted figure who opposed the Regime was referee Earl Hebner, who started to feud with Triple H, culminating on the April 17th episode of Raw is War, where Triple H defended his WWF Title against Chris Jericho.
+In addition to The Rock, another noted figure who opposed the Regime was referee Earl Hebner, who started to feud with Triple H, culminating on the April 17th episode of Raw is War, where Triple H defended his WWF Championship against Chris Jericho.
 During the match, Hebner came to relieve the original referee, who had gotten knocked out, which caused Triple H to argue with Hebner.
 The distraction allowed Jericho to take advantage and pin Triple H to win the title, though Hebner visibly called a fast pinfall.
-The Regime then brought Hebner and the original referee Mike Chioda to the ring, where Chioda admitted that Hebner made an unfair pinfall.
-Triple H then forced to Hebner reverse the decision, allowing Triple H to regain the title, subsequently firing him in the process.
-Later that night, WWF CEO Linda McMahon, the only member of the McMahon family to not be a member of The Regime, arrived to the arena and announced that she declared The Rock to be "outnumbered" at Backlash, and decided that she would allow one WWF wrestler to be in The Rock's corner at Backlash: Stone Cold Steve Austin, who had not been seen in the WWF since the previous year's Survivor Series.
-On the final episode of SmackDown! prior to Backlash, Austin made his first WWF appearance in 6 months, where he dropped a concrete barrier from a crane onto the "DX Express" bus, causing it to explode.
+The Regime then brought Hebner and the original referee Mike Chioda to the ring, where Chioda admitted that Hebner had made an unfair pinfall.
+Triple H then forced Hebner to reverse the decision, allowing Triple H to regain the title, subsequently firing him in the process.
+Later that night, WWF CEO Linda McMahon, the only member of the McMahon family to not be a member of the Regime, arrived to the arena and announced that she declared The Rock to be "outnumbered" at Backlash, and decided that she would allow one WWF wrestler to be in The Rock's corner at Backlash: Stone Cold Steve Austin, who had not been seen in the WWF since the previous year's Survivor Series.
+At the end of the final episode of SmackDown! prior to Backlash, Austin made his first WWF appearance in 6 months, where he dropped a concrete barrier from a crane onto the "DX Express" bus, which the Regime used for transport, causing it to explode, as a warning to the Regime.